Rakeshkumar-7/image-enhancement-deep-learning/README.md

 ## The model in action on Set14 dataset's image:

-The original image was synthetically darkened by applying a random gamma between (2, 5) and was passed to the model.
+The original image was synthetically darkened by applying a gamma value of 4 and was passed to the model.
 The output that the model gave is shown below as "enhanced"

 ![Demo Image](https://github.com/Rakeshkumar-7/image-enhancement-deep-learning/blob/main/download.png)